soobinrho/soobinrho/README.md

 **College Coursework Programming [[GitHub](https://github.com/soobinrho/college-programming)]**

-This repository is a collection of all codes I wrote for my college courses, such as Computer Science I, Computer Science II, and Calculus II.
+This repository is a collection of all codes I wrote for my college courses, such as *Computer Science I*, *Computer Science II*, and *Calculus II*.
+Most of the graph generation was done by Python.
+Most of the documents were written with $\LaTeX$.

 ![AFP2_SoobinRho](https://user-images.githubusercontent.com/19341857/176699968-c9cd420b-b0f9-47d5-98cb-320e533e9907.png)